 In that vein, the organizations we support include the following.
 As a disclaimer, Home CEO is not affiliated with these organizations in any way (except for The Adsila Retreat, Inc., which was founded by Home CEO founder, Maraya Pearson) but they are simply organizations whose missions we personally admire and simply want to encourage with a vote of "keep up the good work!" through our giving.

 How We Help - Fall 2018 List

-- Girls Educational and Mentoring Services (GEMS) (Absolutely superb visionary and action-oriented organization that works to stop human trafficking and help survivors become leaders and thrivers)
+- Girls Educational and Mentoring Services (GEMS) Absolutely superb visionary and action-oriented organization that works to stop human trafficking and help survivors become thriving leaders.

 - We support dental missionaries providing free dental care to people in Ethiopia and the Dominican Republic.

 EDUCATION AND SOCIAL EMOTIONAL LEARNING

 - Collaborative for Academic and Social and Emotional Learning / CASEL Led by some of the best thinkers in education in America today, this organization seeks to increases educational standards in the United States and advocate for the importance of social and emotional learning components within educational systems and school standards.

 - Sala Monkey Primary School Amazing primary school in rural Cambodia, run by disciplined, dedicated and determined leaders who have a spirit of excellence and growth.